Jose Marmolejos, Marco Gonzales power Mariners to 8-5 victory over Angels

 Gonzales was sharp in his second start of the season.
 Facing an Angels lineup playing without superstar Mike Trout — who began his maternity leave Thursday — Gonzales faced the minimum through three innings, allowing only one walk.

 Gonzales was particularly sharp working the inside corner on right-handed hitters.
-He struck out Anthony Rendon swinging at a high inside fastball in the first inning, and struck out Juston Upton twice looking at cutters.
+He struck out Anthony Rendon swinging at a high inside fastball in the first inning, and struck out Juston Upton twice looking at inside fastballs.

+“Physically, I feel really good, so I’m just trying to hold onto that feel that I have and trust my body to be able to go deep (into games),” Gonzales said via Zoom.”

+“Skip asked if I could go one more (inning) and I said, ‘Absolutely.
+This is what I want to do; this is what I’ve been training for the entire year.’”

 An error by Long at second base extended the fifth inning for the Angeles, and Max Stassi followed with a two-run, opposite-field home run on a Gonzales curveball, cutting the Mariners’ lead to 3-2.